ramnathsridhar/github-followers/Readme.md

 4. ViewModel : Contains the view model of the corresponding view controllers
 5. Model : Contains the structures of the response json
 6. View : Contains the view controller and the custom views which have been used in the app
+7. GitHubFollowersAppTests : Contains sample Unit tests
+8. GitHubFollowersAppUITests : Contains sample UI tests

 Scope of Improvement :
+1. Additional Unit and UI tests to be written to cover all cases